McDowall

 McDowall demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-McDowall's educational attainment exceeds broader standards.
-Among residents aged 15+, 37.5% have university qualifications, compared to Queensland's 25.7% and Australia's 30.4%.
-Bachelor degrees are most common at 24.1%, followed by postgraduate qualifications (9.4%) and graduate diplomas (4.0%).
-Vocational credentials are also prominent, with 30.8% of residents aged 15+ holding them – advanced diplomas at 11.7% and certificates at 19.1%.
+Educational attainment in McDowall is notably high, with 37.5% of residents aged 15 years and over holding university qualifications.
+This compares to 25.7% in Queensland and 30.4% nationally.
+Bachelor degrees are the most common at 24.1%, followed by postgraduate qualifications (9.4%) and graduate diplomas (4.0%).
+Vocational credentials are also prevalent, with 30.8% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 11.7% and certificates for 19.1%.

 Educational participation is high, with 29.9% of residents currently enrolled in formal education.
-This includes 10.0% in primary, 8.3% in secondary, and 6.4% in tertiary education.
+This includes 10.0% in primary education, 8.3% in secondary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education